 These forms are inherited as autosomal dominant disorders with incomplete penetrance and, in the past, were referred to as Romano-Ward syndrome.
 In rare patients with 2 abnormal copies of the genetic abnormality (particularly LQT1), the disorder is associated with congenital deafness and, in the past, was referred to as the Jervell and Lange-Nielsen syndrome.

-More commonly, torsades de pointes VT results from a drug, usually a class Ia, Ic, or III antiarrhythmic.
+More commonly, torsades de pointes ventricular tachycardia (VT) results from a drug, usually a class Ia, Ic, or III antiarrhythmic drug Drugs for Arrhythmias The need for treatment of arrhythmias depends on the symptoms and the seriousness of the arrhythmia.
+Treatment is directed at causes.
+If necessary, direct antiarrhythmic therapy, including antiarrhythmic... read more .
 Other drugs that can induce torsades de pointes VT include tricyclic antidepressants, phenothiazines, and certain antivirals and antifungals (see CredibleMeds for an up-to-date list).

-Diagnosis is by ECG showing an undulating QRS axis, with the polarity of complexes shifting around the baseline (see Figure: Torsades de pointes ventricular tachycardia.).
+Diagnosis is by ECG showing an undulating QRS axis, with the polarity of complexes shifting around the baseline (see figure Torsades de pointes ventricular tachycardia Torsades de pointes ventricular tachycardia Torsades de pointes is a specific form of polymorphic ventricular tachycardia in patients with a long QT interval.
+It is characterized by rapid, irregular QRS complexes, which appear to be twisting... read more ).
 ECG between episodes shows a long QT interval after correction for heart rate (QTc).
-Normal values average about 0.44 sec, although they vary among individuals and by sex.
+Normal values average about 0.44 second, although they vary among individuals and by sex.
 A family history may suggest a congenital syndrome.

-An acute episode prolonged enough to cause hemodynamic compromise is treated with unsynchronized cardioversion, beginning with 100 joules.
+An acute episode prolonged enough to cause hemodynamic compromise is treated with unsynchronized cardioversion Defibrillation Cardiopulmonary resuscitation (CPR) is an organized, sequential response to cardiac arrest, including Recognition of absent breathing and circulation Basic life support with chest compressions... read more , beginning with 100 joules.
 Nevertheless, early recurrence is the rule.
-Patients often respond to magnesium, usually MgSO4 2 g IV over 1 to 2 min.
-If this treatment is unsuccessful, a 2nd bolus is given in 5 to 10 min, and a magnesium infusion of 3 to 20 mg/min may be started in patients without renal insufficiency.
-Lidocaine (a class Ib antiarrhythmic drug) shortens the QT interval and may be effective especially for drug-induced torsades de pointes.
+Electrolyte abnormalities (eg, hypokalemia Hypokalemia Hypokalemia is serum potassium concentration 3.5 mEq/L ( 3.5 mmol/L) caused by a deficit in total body potassium stores or abnormal movement of potassium into cells.
+The most common cause is... read more ), which can exacerbate the risk of ventricular arrhythmias, should be corrected.
+Patients often respond to magnesium, usually magnesium sulfate 2 g IV over 1 to 2 minutes.
+If this treatment is unsuccessful, a 2nd bolus is given in 5 to 10 minutes, and a magnesium infusion of 3 to 20 mg/minute may be started in patients without renal insufficiency.
+Lidocaine (a class Ib antiarrhythmic drug Class Ib antiarrhythmic drugs The need for treatment of arrhythmias depends on the symptoms and the seriousness of the arrhythmia.
+Treatment is directed at causes.
+If necessary, direct antiarrhythmic therapy, including antiarrhythmic... read more ) shortens the QT interval and may be effective especially for drug-induced torsades de pointes.
 Class Ia, Ic, and III antiarrhythmics are avoided.

 Patients with congenital long QT syndrome should clearly avoid drugs that prolong the QT interval, and patients with exercise-related symptoms (usually LQT1 or LQT2) should avoid strenuous exercise.
 Treatment options include beta-blockers, pacing to maintain faster heart rates (which shortens the QT interval), and the ICD, alone or in combinations.
 Current guidelines recommend the ICD for patients resuscitated from cardiac arrest and those with syncope despite beta-blocker treatment.

-The long QT interval responsible for torsades de pointes VT can be congenital or drug-induced.
+The long QT interval responsible for torsades de pointes ventricular tachycardia can be congenital or drug-induced.

-Patients with the congenital syndrome require long-term treatment with beta-blockers, permanent pacing, an ICD, or a combination.
+Patients with the congenital syndrome require long-term treatment with beta-blockers, permanent pacing, an implantable cardioverter-defibrillator, or a combination.